Doomsk/cdagpage/Documentation.md

 # Documentation

----

 # Intro

-C† is a Heisenberg-based hybrid **full-stack quantum programming language** created to help developers to transition to quantum algorithms **without having to learn quantum mechanics** or quantum physics properties in order to take advantage of its power.
+C† is a Heisenberg-based hybrid **full-stack quantum programming language** created to help developers transition to quantum algorithms **without having to learn quantum mechanics** or quantum physics properties in order to take advantage of its power.

-The lower level language referred as **C†.low** or **C†.pulse** is the algorithm as a set of pulses to be sent to real quantum computer hardware or as a QASM algorithm for simulated quantum computers.
-Its main focus is to send the complex algorithm request as a simple sequence of pulses or gates to the quantum computer so it can be manipulated properly.
-Because it has no real interaction with the quantum computer, we call it **Heisenberg-based language** — only the gates sequence matters and then we collect the result by collapsing everything on the **measurement operator.**
+The lower level language referred to as **C†.low** or **C†.pulse** is an algorithm as a set of pulses to be sent to real quantum computer hardware or as a QASM algorithm for simulated quantum computers.
+Its main focus is to send the complex algorithmic request as a simple sequence of pulses or gates to the quantum computer so it can be manipulated properly.
+Because it has no real interaction with the quantum computer, we call it **Heisenberg-based language** — only the gate sequence matters since we collect the result by collapsing everything on the **measurement operator.**

-The mid level language referred as **C†.mid,** **C†.gpp** or simply **C†** is a higher abstraction of code, **not** containing any direct **reference to quantum gates** or quantum properties.
-It is mostly intended to pave a way between a higher level language (such as C, C++, Python, Julia, JavaScript, Rust, Erlang, Lua, C†, etc.) and the C†.pulse.
+The mid level language referred to as **C†.mid,** **C†.gpp** or simply as **C†**, is a higher abstraction of code that **does not** contain any direct **reference to quantum gates** or quantum properties.
+It is mostly intended as a link between a higher level language (such as C, C++, Python, Julia, JavaScript, Rust, Erlang, Lua, C†, etc.) and the C†.pulse.

-It aims to **translate** function and class requests into set of **pulse instructions** based on the desired algorithm.
-Its second goal is to provide the right interpretation for each kind of algorithm.
-For this purpose, it calls an external language with high performance for data manipulation and analysis, such as **Julia**, to perform all the analysis on the sets of bit sequences from the measurements to give them the expected meaning, so **C†** can return a valid result for the high level language requester.
+The main goal is to **translate** function and class requests into sets of **pulse instructions** based on the desired algorithm.
+Its secondary goal is to provide an accurate interpretation for each kind of algorithm.
+For this purpose, it calls an external language with high performance for data manipulation and analysis, such as **Julia**, to perform actions on bit sequence sets originated from the measurements to assign them the expected meaning, and by doing so **C†** can return a valid result for the high level language requester.

-The high level language referred as **C†.high** is a completely abstract high level language the same way as high level languages are today.
-It connects the developer to the power of quantum computers through its familiar behavior from **functional** and **object-oriented languages** and connectivity to lower levels of C†.
+The high level language referred to as **C†.high** is a completely abstract language like most high level languages are today.
+It connects the developer to the power of quantum computers while maintaining the familiar behavior of **functional** and **object-oriented languages** and providing the connection to lower levels of C†.

-In this documentation we will present the **C†**.
+In this document we will present and detail the **C†** language.

 # **C†**